mvieres/NumericalSchemes-ComputationalFinance/README.md

-# Numerical Schemes and Monte-Carlo for stochastic processes
+# Numerical Schemes and Monte Carlo Methods for Stochastic Processes

-**Author**: Maximilian Vieres [mvieres@outlook.com]\
-**Version**: 0.1.0
+Author: **Maximilian Vieres** [mvieres@outlook.com]\
+Version: **0.1.0**

-**This module is work-in-progress**
+**Note: This module is a work in progress.**

-This repository contains moduls for various purposes in the field of stochastic processes.
-The main focus is on numerical schemes and Monte-Carlo methods for stochastic differential equations (SDEs).
-Most common application for those theories are in the field of mathematical finance, but other fields, such as geological research, borrow from Mont-Carlo-techniques.
+This repository provides modules for various applications in the field of stochastic processes, with a primary focus on numerical schemes and Monte Carlo methods for stochastic differential equations (SDEs).
+While these techniques are commonly applied in mathematical finance, they also find uses in other fields, such as geological research through Monte Carlo methods.

-Hence, the repository sets its goal on evaluating a portfolio of the structure as shown in portfolio.json.
-In order to do this, the repo is divided into small submodules:
+The repository aims to evaluate a portfolio, as outlined in portfolio.json.
+To achieve this, the repository is divided into the following submodules:

-- **NumericalSchemes**: Contains the implementation of the most common stochastic objects and numerical schemes for SDEs, e.g. the Brownian motion and Euler-Maruyama scheme.
+- NumericalSchemes: Implements common stochastic objects and numerical schemes for SDEs, such as Brownian motion and the Euler-Maruyama scheme.
-- **MonteCarlo**: Contains the implementation of the Monte-Carlo-method for SDEs in a general setting.
+- MonteCarlo: Implements general Monte Carlo methods for SDEs.
-- **Market**: Contains the implementation of a market model, which is used to evaluate the portfolio, e.g. the Black-Scholes model or Heston.
+- Market: Contains market models used to evaluate the portfolio, such as the Black-Scholes or Heston models.
-- **Pricing**: Contains various techniques to evaluate different types of trades.
+- Pricing: Provides techniques for evaluating various types of financial trades.

-The most important design principe is to keep the modules **NumericalSchemes** and **MonteCarlo** as general as possible, such that they can be used in other applications.
-The modules **Market** and **Pricing** are more specific and highly depend the first two modules.
+The most important design principle is to keep NumericalSchemes and MonteCarlo as general as possible, allowing their use in broader applications.
+Meanwhile, Market and Pricing are more specific and rely heavily on the first two modules.

 ## Numerical Schemes
-In the field of numerics for stochastic processes, there are many schemes.
-The most commen one is the Euler-Maruyama scheme.
-Notable mentions with potential higher convergence rates are milstein and Runge-Kutta schemes.
+Numerical methods for stochastic processes are crucial, with the Euler-Maruyama scheme being the most widely used.
+Other schemes, like the Milstein and Runge-Kutta methods, offer potentially higher convergence rates.

-However, when it comes to random processes, the most important object is the Brownian motion, which has low regularity.
-Hence, convergence speed for numerical schemes is limited by the discretization of the Brownian motion.
-As a direct consequence, the Euler-Maruyama scheme is commonly used.
-Nevertheless, there are more schemes that are derived from Euler and are used in specialized cases.
+However, when dealing with random processes, particularly Brownian motion (which has low regularity), the speed of convergence for numerical schemes is limited by the discretization of the Brownian motion itself.
+As a result, the Euler-Maruyama scheme is often preferred, though variations derived from Euler's method are useful in specialized cases.

-This module tries to offer a collection of the most useful ideas and schemes to tackle as many problems as possible.
-Details on the schemes and their theoretical background can be find in the methodological documentation (which is not yet completed).
+This module offers a collection of the most relevant schemes and approaches to handle a wide range of problems.
+Further details on these schemes and their theoretical foundations will be included in the methodological documentation (still in progress).

-## Monte-Carlo
+## Monte Carlo
-The **Monte-Carlo** module contains the implementation of the Multi-Level-Monte-Carlo idea.
-As the standard Monte-Carlo estimator is given by the typical expectation estimator, we do not need to implement a module for this idea.
+The MonteCarlo module implements the Multi-Level Monte Carlo (MLMC) method.
+Since the basic Monte Carlo estimator is simply the standard expectation estimator, no additional module is needed for this standard case.
-However, there are various ways to reduce variance in Monte-Carlo estimators, e.g. MLMC and importance sampling.
-(Work in progress)
+There are various techniques to reduce variance in Monte Carlo estimators, such as MLMC and importance sampling.
+These advanced methods are still under development.

 ## Market
-When implementing "the market", we have to consider the following:
+When modeling "the market," several considerations must be addressed:

-- What does the market consist of?
+1) What constitutes the market?
-- What are the markets properties?
+2) What are its properties?
-- How to store / process the information?
+3) How is information stored and processed?
-- How to store market data?
+4) How is market data stored?
-- How to separate the market data from simulated market data?
+5) How do we distinguish between real market data and simulated data?

-Currently, the most abstract idea of "a market" is implemented in the class `AbstractMarket` in the file `AbstractMarket.py`.
-It simply consists of a time grid, starting price and a constant risk-free rate.
+6) Currently, the most abstract version of a market is implemented in the AbstractMarket class, found in AbstractMarket.py.
+This class consists of a time grid, a starting price, and a constant risk-free rate.
+It does not specify any asset prices, as it serves as a foundation for market models rather than a complete implementation.

-As this class does not specify any model, it has no asset prices.
-The prefix "Abstract" suggest that this class only elaborates on the most basic ideas of what the market should look like and borrows its naming-convention from java-implements.
-Hence, every market model should inherit from this class and "implement" it's methods; most notably the `generate_scenarios` method.
+The "Abstract" prefix indicates that this class focuses on the fundamental aspects of a market and follows naming conventions similar to those in Java.
+Every specific market model should inherit from this class and implement its methods, most notably the generate_scenarios method.

 ## Pricing
-The general setup for pricing financial products is in theory straight forward.
-Depending on the underlying model, there might be a closed formula for the price.
-If this is the case, those closed solutions should be used.
-The most prominent example are Put- and Call-Options under the Black-Scholes model.
+Pricing financial products is theoretically straightforward.
+For certain models, closed-form solutions for prices exist and should be used when available.
+A prominent example is the pricing of put and call options under the Black-Scholes model.

-If there are no closed formulas, Monte-Carlo methods are used to evaluate the price.
-This Monte-Carlo approach is per se model independent.
-However, when fixing an underlying model, the Monte-Carlo estimators can be optimized and might look differently.
-The interested reader is referred to the methodological documentation for more details.
+In cases where no closed-form solutions exist, Monte Carlo methods are used to evaluate the price, as these methods are model-independent.
+However, when a specific model is used, the Monte Carlo estimators can be optimized accordingly.
+For more information, refer to the methodological documentation.

-### European Option
+### European Options
-Under the Black-Scholes model, Put- and Call-Options have a closed formula.
+Under the Black-Scholes model, there are closed-form solutions for pricing European put and call options.

-### Amercian Option
+### American Options
-Currently the only pricing technique implemented is the Longstaff-Schwartz algorithm for American options.
-The algorithm is implemented in the class `LongstaffSchwartzMonteCarlo` in the file `LongstaffSchwartzMonteCarlo.py`.
-The class is initialized with the following parameters:
+Currently, the only implemented pricing technique for American options is the Longstaff-Schwartz algorithm, which is available in the LongstaffSchwartzMonteCarlo class within LongstaffSchwartzMonteCarlo.py.
+The class can be initialized with the following parameters:

-### Quasi-Monte-Carlo
+### Quasi-Monte Carlo
-This contains a section to Quasi-Monte-Carlo methods, which are used to evaluate swaps.
-This is not put under the section of **Monte-Carlo** as Qusi-Monte-Carlo is technically not a Monte-Carlo method.
+This section introduces Quasi-Monte Carlo methods, which are used to evaluate swaps.
+These methods are not included under the Monte Carlo section because Quasi-Monte Carlo is technically not a Monte Carlo method.